Alrosa: Core business related affiliates and controlled companies

 The company was established in January 1998 as LLC Almazy Anabara for the purpose of alluvial diamond mining in the Anabar ulus (far north-west of Yakutia).
 In August 2004, it was reorganized into OJSC Almazy Anabara.
 SC Almazy Anabara is one of the leading companies in the Republic of Sakha (Yakutia).
 It has been a wholly owned subsidiary of ALROSA since 2007.

 In 2017, Almazy Anabara and Nizhne-Lenskoye (its subsidiary company acquired in 2013) produced 5.2 million carats of rough diamonds; its share with Nizhne-Lenskoye in ALROSA Group’s production totaled 13% in 2017.

 Sociedade Mineira de Catoca (Catoca Ltd.)

 Sociedade Mineira de Catoca (Catoca Ltd.) is one of the most high-performance industrial companies in the Republic of Angola.
 It is the first mining company in Angolan history that started the large-scale mining of the Catoca kimberlite pipe (the Luanda Sul Province), one of the largest diamond primary deposits – the fourth largest in the world.
 Open Joint Stock Company ALROSA (Russia) owns 32.8% of the Catoca Ltd. shares.

-Public Joint Stock Company Severalmaz

-Public Joint Stock Company Severalmaz was established in March 1992 with a purpose to develop Europe’s largest primary diamond deposit – the Lomonosov field, and is one of the youngest mining enterprises in Russia.
-PJSC Severalmaz, in which ALROSA owns 99.6% of shares, is engaged in the development of Lomonosovskoye deposit in the Arkhangelsk Region.
-It is one of the Company’s key development projects.
-Share in ALROSA Group’s production totaled 7% in 2017.